 The occurrence of severe weather events such as hurricanes, floods, freezes and heat waves, droughts, earthquakes or other acts of nature, pandemics, well blowouts, fires, explosions, pipeline ruptures, chemical releases, oil releases, including maritime releases, releases into navigable waters and groundwater contamination, material or mechanical failure, power outages, industrial accidents, physical or cyber attacks, abnormally pressured or structured formations and other events that cause operations to cease or be curtailed may negatively affect Occidental's businesses and the communities in which it operates.
 Coastal operations are particularly susceptible to disruption from severe weather events.
+The foregoing events may present acute risks such as specific storms or wildfires or chronic risks such as sea level rise or water scarcity.
 Any of these risks could adversely affect Occidental's ability to conduct operations or result in substantial losses as a result of:

-- Damage to and destruction of property and equipment, including property and equipment owned by third-parties which its operations rely upon; - Damage to natural resources; - Pollution and other environmental damage, including spillage or mishandling of recovered chemicals or fluids; - Regulatory investigations, fines and penalties; - Loss of well location, acreage, expected production and related reserves; - Suspension or delay of its operations; - Substantial liability claims; and - Significant repair and remediation costs that increase its break-even economics.
+- Damage to and destruction of property and equipment, including property and equipment owned by third parties which its operations rely upon; - Impacts to Occidental's workforce and local communities: - Damage to natural resources; - Pollution and other environmental damage, including spillage or mishandling of recovered chemicals or fluids; - Regulatory investigations, fines and penalties; - Loss of well location, acreage, expected production and related reserves; - Suspension or delay of its operations; - Substantial liability claims; and - Significant repair and remediation costs that increase its breakeven economics.

 Third-party insurance may not provide adequate coverage or Occidental or its subsidiaries may be self-insured with respect to the related losses.
 In addition, under certain circumstances, Occidental or its subsidiaries may be liable for environmental conditions on properties that they currently own, lease or operate that were caused by previous owners or operators of those properties.
-As a result, Occidental or its subsidiaries may incur substantial liabilities to third parties or governmental entities for environmental matters for which they do not have insurance coverage, which could reduce or eliminate funds available for exploration, development, acquisitions or other investments in their respective businesses, or cause them to incur losses.
+As a result, Occidental or its subsidiaries may incur substantial liabilities to third parties or government entities for environmental matters for which they do not have insurance coverage, which could reduce or eliminate funds available for exploration, development, acquisitions or other investments in their respective businesses, or cause them to incur losses.